 Are you a budding crime scene officer?
-Do you love watching CSI and progammes like that?
+Do you love watching CSI and programmes like that?

-Did you know that at times trigonometry is used in crime scenes?
+Did you know that at times trigonometry (trig) is used in crime scenes?

 Maybe the investigators want to know the trajectory of something, or the distance, or the angle.